Stones on DECCA

 Another difference is that London printed the name of the LP from where the song was taken.
 This information is missing from the Decca cover.

 The sleeve was manufactured in US and sent to Decca in London.
-One small detail that they missed was the the copyright owners are different in USA than in England.
+One small detail that they missed was that the copyright owners are different in USA than in England.
 Naturally the US copyright owners were printed on the sleeves.
 This was then discovered in London at a rather late stage and they just corrected the wrong data on the sleeves by drawing a line over the wrong data and adding a sticker on the backside informing that radio DJ’s should look at the publishers on the label

 Decca included a letter with some of the records.
 It is not known if all LP’s had the letter or not.
 Most probably all non signed copies had the letter included.